YJY1029/archipelago/README.md

 For a 16-queen, 1000-population, 8-island, \mu = \lambda problem, my environment averages an initialization time of around 40 seconds, and a run time for 0.3s/epoch(10 generations).

-To my shallow understanding, the initialization time greatly elevates with higher population sizes and/or more islands, while run time per generation seems to follow population size than queen numbers.
+Judging from several test results, the initialization time greatly elevates with higher population sizes, while run time per generation seems to follow population size more than other parameters.

 ## Parbox introduction